common-voice/common-voice/server/src/core/sentence-collector/validation/VALIDATION.md

 ## Normalization

 For certain languages there are benefits of normalizing the sentence in NFC before running through validation.
-This can be enabled by adding the language code to the `USE_NFC_NORMALIZATION` array in `index.js`.
+This can be enabled by adding the language code to the `USE_NFC_NORMALIZATION` array in `validation.ts`.
 Activating normalization means that any further steps will get the normalized sentence.
-This includes the validation rules, as well as saving it to the database and then later on exporting it to the Common Voice repository.
+This includes the validation rules, as well as saving it to the database.

 **Example:** In Korean you can either type `"ᄏ", "ᅩ" and "ᆯ"` which results in `콜` of length 3 (when checked with `.length`), or `콜` which is one code point.